 - Are my symptoms and problems severe enough to need a hysterectomy?

 - Do I still want to have children?
-(If you are considering hysterectomy before the menopause.)
+(If you are considering hysterectomy before the menopause.
+After a hysterectomy, you would be unable to ever become pregnant.)

 What kinds of hysterectomy are there?